 Brushing your hair with a quality hairbrush can increase sebum activity and spread natural hair oils from your scalp to your ends.
 Deep brushing once a week can stimulate hair growth by stimulating the scalp.

-6. Avoid over-washing your hair.
+6. Avoid over-washing your hair to thicken your hair.

 Your hair will look and feel revitalized with a fresher texture.
-We love the 100% tapioca cleanser in TRESemmé Clean Pro Pure Dry Shampoo, which gives a fresh and clean look and feel with 0% aluminum, silicone, sulfates, parabens or dyes.
+We love the 100% tapioca cleanser in TRESemmé Clean Pro Pure Dry Shampoo, which gives a fresh and clean look and feel with 0% aluminum, silicone, sulfates, parabens, or dyes.

 7. Choose the right shampoo and conditioner.